penguineo/blog/content/posts/Development-Tools/Code-Editor/lsp.md

    +---------------------------+
 ```

-> All the requests and reponses are done using JSON-RPC.
+> All the requests and responses are done using JSON-RPC.
 > JSON-RPC (JavaScript Object Notation-Remote Procedure Call

 ### Language Server Protocol Overview